EGI-Federation/documentation/content/en/users/cloud-compute/faq/_index.md

   from the provider while still allows to easily recover the VM back to its previous state.

-- Create snapshot of instances: a snapshot will create a new image on your provider that can be used to boot a new instance of the VM with the same disk contents.
+- Create snapshot of instances: a snapshot will create a new VM image at your provider that can be used to boot a new instance of the VM with the same disk content.
 You can use this technique for creating a base template image that can be later re-used to start similar VMs easily.